Corey Bailey

 He was the one who built the much sought after Dumble guitar amp.

-I used to talk ‘shop’ with Howard.
+I used to talk “shop” with Howard.

-The Alley was started in the late 1960’s and added onto (purchased, I believe)
+The Alley was started in the late 1960’s and added onto (purchased, I believe) in

-the corner of Lankershim and Osego St. The parking lot contained a hamburger
+corner of Lankershim and Osego St. The parking lot contained a hamburger

 stand.
 The building front was adorned with angular wood paneling and a blue-

 sky mural with white clouds.
-The building featured no signs, no lettering and
+The building featured no signs, no lettering and only

-office and residences were in the rear, up a flight of stairs.
-In the beginning, the
+The office and residences were in the rear, up a flight of stairs.

-stairs were traditional wood.
-But later on, the stairs were replaced by Bill Elkins
+In the beginning, the office stairs were traditional wood.
+But later on, the stairs

-in his usual artistic fashion.
-Bill used to say: "Started Yesterday, Finish
+were replaced by Bill Elkins in his usual artistic fashion.
+Bill used to say: "Started

-Tomorrow.
-Built, but Never measured."
-Bill was very ‘close to the vest’ about the
+Bill was very ‘close to the vest’ about the place from the beginning so, advertising

-place from the beginning so, advertising was word of mouth.
-The Alley was
+was word of mouth.
+The Alley was always “fortress-like” and remained so

-always ‘fortress-like’ and remained so throughout the years, much as it did
+throughout the years, much as it did back in the 1970’s.

 The Alleyway was a detached building, although it was considered to be part of